AlexWen101/AlexWen101.github.io/research.md

   ### LHCb Statistics

-  For half a summer at Imperial College London, I worked with William Barter on the <a href="http://lhcb-public.web.cern.ch/" target="_blank">LHCb experiment</a>, also located at CERN.
+  For a summer at Imperial College London, I worked with William Barter on the <a href="http://lhcb-public.web.cern.ch/" target="_blank">LHCb experiment</a>, also located at CERN.
 We used and developed statistical methods to see if the differences between two samples of particle decay data are statistically significant.
 Such methods are useful for seeing how matter and antimatter behave differently, a central problem in physics.

   ### NEWS-G Dark Matter Search at SNOLAB